-Field Description DNS Proxy Determines whether or not the AirLink gateway is used as a DNS proxy server.
-Note: Using the AirLink gateway as a proxy DNS server can help reduce mobile network data use.
-Options are: Enable (default) -All connected DHCP clients (PPP, PPPoE, Wi-Fi, USBNET, and Ethernet) send their DNS IP address resolution requests to the AirLink gateway.
-The AirLink gateway performs DNS lookups on behalf of the DHCP client.
-If the AirLink gateway is able to resolve the request, it sends a response to the DHCP client.
-If the AirLink gateway does not have the necessary information to resolve the request, it sends the request to the DNS server configured in the DNS Override field.
-When the AirLink gateway receives a response, it forwards it to the DHCP client and saves the information so that it can resolve the same request in the future.
+Field Description DNS Proxy Determines whether or not the AirLink router is used as a DNS proxy server.
+Note: Using the AirLink router as a proxy DNS server can help reduce mobile network data use.
+Options are: Enable (default) - All connected DHCP clients (PPP, PPPoE, USBNET, and Ethernet) send their DNS IP address resolution requests to the AirLink router.
+The AirLink router performs DNS lookups on behalf of the DHCP client.
+If the AirLink router is able to resolve the request, it sends a response to the DHCP client.
+If the AirLink router does not have the necessary information to resolve the request, it sends the request to the DNS server configured in the DNS Override field.
+When the AirLink router receives a response, it forwards it to the DHCP client and saves the information so that it can resolve the same request in the future.
 Disable-All connected DHCP clients send their DNS IP address resolution requests to the DNS server received from the mobile network or the alternate server specified by DNS Override, if enabled.
-The AirLink gateway is not used as a DNS server.
-DNS Override Overrides the Mobile Network Operator's DNS address with the DNS server configured in the Alternate Primary DNS and Alternate Secondary DNS fields.
-Options are: Disable (default)-Mobile Network Operator's DNS server is used Enable-Alternate DNS server is used In order to ensure consistent DNS resolution, DNS override, when configured, applies to all WAN interfaces, including Ethernet WAN with static IP configuration.
-(See Static Configuration on page 104.)
-DNS Local Cache Configures caching for the gateway's DNS server.
-Options are: Enable-The built-in DNS server caches queries and entries, which can reduce WAN traffic overall by sending out less DNS-related traffic.
+The AirLink router is not used as a DNS server.
+DNS Override Overrides the Mobile Network Operator's DNS address with the DNS server configured in the Alternate DNS field(s).
+Options are: • Disable (default)-Mobile Network Operator's DNS server is used Enable-Alternate DNS server is used In order to ensure consistent DNS resolution, DNS override, when configured, applies to all WAN interfaces, including Ethernet WAN with static IP configuration.
+(See Static Configuration on page 101.)
+DNS Local Cache Configures caching for the router's DNS server.
+Options are: Enable (default)-The built-in DNS server caches queries and entries, which can reduce WAN traffic overall by sending out less DNS-related traffic.
 Disable-DNS queries and entries are not cached.
-Alternate Primary DNS Configure the primary DNS server to use instead of the Mobile Network Operator's DNS server Alternate Secondary DNS Configure the secondary DNS server to use instead of the Mobile Network Operator's DNS server Alternate DNS Port If you want to specify the port on the connected device that the AirLink gateway sends IP address resolution responses to: 1.
+Alternate DNS Configure up to four alternate DNS servers to use instead of the Mobile Network Operator's DNS server.
+Each server is queried in order, from first to last.
+Alternate DNS Port If you want to specify the port on the connected device that the AirLink router sends IP address resolution responses to: 1.
 Ensure that the DNS Override field is set to Enable.
-2. Enter the desired port number in this field.
-3. Click Apply.
-When this field is set to 53 (default) or 0, poskets are cent to port 53, the standard DNS port.
+Enter the desired port number in this field.
+Click Apply.
 When this field is set to 53 (default) or 0, packets are sent to port 53, the standard DNS port.